-Helping your child pick a college can be much like choosing a spouse — finding the right match is of the utmost importance.
+When helping your child pick a college finding the right match is of the utmost importance.
 In the long run, college is for your child, not you — even if your wallet does have something to say about it.
 With more than 3,500 colleges and universities in the U.S. alone, you should be able to facilitate a college search that is not only fun and interesting, but which will also result in finding more than one school that can make both of you happy.

 The first aspect of college information you should explore is deciding what type of school both you and your child prefer, keeping in mind that your child’s high school academic performance, personal interests, and future goals, as well as your ability to contribute will all have an impact on this decision.